elianemaalouf/FastABC_inversion/Readme.md

 # FastABC methodology for solving inverse problems

-Data and Python code repository to reproduce the results in chapter 4 and 5 of the thesis "Contributions to data-driven Bayesian solutions to inverse problems: from classical multivariate statistics to modern generative neural networks" by Eliane Maalouf (University of Neuchâtel, Switzerland).
+Data and Python code repository to reproduce the results in chapters 4 and 5 of the thesis "Contributions to data-driven Bayesian solutions to inverse problems: from classical multivariate statistics to modern generative neural networks" by Eliane Maalouf (University of Neuchâtel, Switzerland).